 In London, something remarkable happened.
 He visited Westminster Abbey and stood at the tomb of David Livingstone and read the words of our sermon text for today written on the gravestone: “Other sheep I have which are not of this fold; Them also I must bring.”
 God used these words to give him the confidence to return to Africa for the rest of his life.
 And the fruit of his life still exists today.

 The double point I want to make from John 10:16 today is that it is one of the greatest biblical foundations for two kinds of confidence in your life.
 And you need both of these to live a joyful and fruitful Christian life.

 First, John 10:16 gives a great foundation for confidence that you will make it heaven — and I when I say “you,” I mean those who receive Jesus as Savior and Lord and Treasure of their lives.
 You absolutely will make it to heaven.

 And second, John 10:16 gives a great foundation for confidence that God’s worldwide saving purpose, and your part in it, will be successful.

 Confident Enough to Not Waste Your Life

 Peter Cameron Scott was restored to an invincible confidence that he would make it to heaven and that his life would be fruitful as a missionary because of what Jesus said in John 10:16.
 And I pray it has a similar effect on you.
-Unshakeable confidence that you cannot be lost, but will persevere to the end and enter the joy of your Master.
+That you have unshakeable confidence that you cannot be lost, but will persevere to the end and enter the joy of your Master.
 And unshakeable confidence that your part in God’s saving purposes will be successful.
 You will not waste your life.
-Let’s take these one at a time.

 The Foundation of Our Confidence of Making It to Heaven